mossbanay/Psychology-3-4/Notes/U3AOS1.md

 | Patient awareness | Patient is aware of condition | Patient is not aware of condition |
 | Understanding of spoken/written word | Acceptable | Difficulty with both |

+---

 ### Split brain studies

+#### Why complete split brain studies?

+Historically, split brain studies were used in order to treat epilepsy.
+During an epileptic seizure, random electrical pulses fire throughout the brain.
+Neurologists were able to limit this electrical interference in severe cases by severing the corpus callosum so as to *cage* the electrical noise in one hemisphere of the brain.

+#### What has been learnt from split-brain studies?

+It was observed that strange changes occured in the cognition of patients that had a *split-brain*.
+Research completed by *Roger Sperry* suggested that visual information was organised in a contralateral fashion.
+It was also noted that during an experiment in which patients could not name objects, they could identify them by touch.

 ### Hemispheric specialisation
 #### Left hemisphere